1962–63 NBA season: Lakers

 Los Angeles Lakers were now in their third year in California.
 The Lakers were led by super forward Elgin Baylor, whose high-flying drives, surprising strength and all-around game awed many again this season.
 Baylor's 34 points per game rated him second in the NBA only to Wilt Chamberlain.
 He was also fifth in rebounds and sixth in assists.
 No slouch on defense either, Baylor did it all for the Lakers.
+He was also freed of his military commitments, which limited his availability during the previous season.

 Third year star Jerry West battled injuries but continued to grow as a player also.
 He added 27 points per game and six assists for coach Fred Schaus, also his former college coach.
 The Lakers won 53 games and the NBA's West Division, looking forward to their matchup with Boston.

 Nationals

 The Syracuse Nationals were the league's top offense, a fact they greatly helped at the foul line.
 Coach Alex Hannum's club were led by the trio of center Johnny Kerr, promising young forward Lee Shaffer and guard Hal Greer.
 Long-time star Dolph Schayes gave it one more year as a reserve at age 34.
 This would also be the final season for the NBA in Syracuse.
 They would relocate to Philadelphia for the following season as the Philadelphia 76ers.